FredsTechVerse/elimu-mkononi-backend-beta-v1.0/functions/README.md

 ## CONCLUSION

-Using Firebase Functions makes hosting your backend easy and seamless.
+- Using Firebase Functions makes hosting your backend cheap and seamless.
 The steps outlined above will guide you in deploying your Express app using Firebase.
-Ensure you have stable internet; it might be the cause of some funny errors between simulation and deployment.
+- Ensure you have stable internet; it might be the cause of some funny errors between simulation and deployment.